TurBoss/blt/doc/scale.rst

     automatically computed.
 The default is "".

   **-max** *maxValue*
-    Specifies the maximum limit of *axisName*, clipping elements using *axisName*.
-Any data point greater than *maxValue* is not displayed.
-    If *maxValue* is "", the maximum limit is calculated using the largest value of all the elements mapped to *axisName*.
+    Specifies the maximum value of the scale. *MaxValue* is floating point number that represent's the scale's maximum value.
+Depending upon the **-loose** option, this value may be the displayed at the end of the axis.
 The default is "".

   **-min** *minValue*
-    Specifies the minimum limit of *axisName*, clipping elements using *axisName*.
-Any data point less than *minValue* is not displayed.
-If *minValue* is "", the minimum limit is calculated using the smallest value of all the elements mapped to *axisName*.
+    Specifies the minimum value of the scale. *MinValue* is floating point number that represent's the scale's minimum value.
+Depending upon the **-loose** option, this value may be the displayed at the end of the axis.
 The default is "".

   **-minorticks** *tickList*
     Specifies where to display minor axis ticks.
 You can use this option